Uberspace/lab/source/guide_fittrackee.rst

 Environment variables for Fittrackee
 ------------------------------------

-It is mandatory to create the necessary environment variables.
+You need to create the necessary environment variables for Fittrackee.
 You can use the `example file <https://github.com/SamR1/FitTrackee/blob/master/.env.example>`_ as a guide.
 Further explanations can be found in the `Fittrackee documentation <https://samr1.github.io/FitTrackee/en/installation.html#environment-variables>`_.